Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 A DevOps methodology provides a greater return on investment for application teams in the cloud.
 IaC is a key tenet of DevOps.
 The modern web app pattern requires the use of IaC to deploy application infrastructure, configure services, and set up application telemetry.
 Monitoring operational health requires telemetry to measure security, cost, reliability, and performance gains.
 The cloud offers built-in features to capture telemetry.
 When this telemetry is fed into a DevOps framework, it can help you rapidly improve your application.

 ### Gateway Routing pattern
-> ⚠️ Pending scenario (Multichannel API Capability) covered by  #1864679
+> ⚠️ Pending implementation and documentation associated with - (Multichannel API Capability) coverd by #1864679

 ### Distributed tracing and logging
-> ⚠️ Pending scenario (Business Reporting) covered by  #1865961
+> ⚠️ Pending implementation and documentation associated with - (Business Reporting) coverd by #1865961

 ### Load testing
-> ⚠️ Pending task (Load testing the API) covered by  #1865967
+> ⚠️ Pending implementation and documentation associated with - (Load testing the API) coverd by #1865967

-Distribute tracing and logging - M5 covers #1865961

 ## Performance efficiency
 Performance efficiency is the ability of a workload to scale and meet the demands placed on it by users in an efficient manner.
 In cloud environments, a workload should anticipate increases in demand to meet business requirements.
 You should use the Cache-Aside pattern to manage application data while improving performance and optimizing costs.

+### Apply the Backends for Frontends pattern
-> ⚠️ Pending task Backend-for-frontends pattern - (Public facing website experience) covered by  #1865974
+> ⚠️ Pending documentation of Backends for Frontends pattern - (Public facing website experience) covered by  #1865974

 ### Use the Cache-Aside pattern

-> ⚠️ Pending task infrastructure cache replaces code cache - (Multichannel API Capability experience) covered by #1865963
+> ⚠️ Pending documentation of infrastructure cache replaces code cache - (Multichannel API Capability experience) covered by #1865963

 ## Next steps

-You can deploy the reference implementation by following the instructions in the [moddern web app pattern for .NET repository](https://aka.ms/eap/mwa/dotnet).
+You can deploy the reference implementation by following the instructions in the [modern web app pattern for .NET repository](https://aka.ms/eap/mwa/dotnet).
 The repository has everything you need.
 Follow the deployment guidelines to deploy the code to Azure and local development.
 The following resources can help you learn cloud best practices, discover migration tools, and learn about .NET.

 **Introduction to web apps on Azure.** For a hands-on introduction to .NET web applications on Azure, see this [guidance for deploying a basic .NET web application](https://github.com/Azure-Samples/app-templates-dotnet-azuresql-appservice).